kevinkuebler/docs-testing/some-article-2.md

 ---
-title: Some Article
+title: Article Two
 slug: slug-of-some-article
 publish: true
 ---

-Some Article
+Two Article
 ============

 This article has a duplicate slug!